Massad Ayoob: Career

 Ayoob has authored several books and more than 1,000 articles on firearms, combat techniques, self-defense, and legal issues, and has served in an editorial capacity for Guns Magazine, American Handgunner, Gun Week, Guns & Ammo and Combat Handguns.
 Since 1995, he has written self-defense and firearms related articles for Backwoods Home Magazine.
 He has a featured segment on the television show Personal Defense TV, which is broadcast on the Sportsman Channel in the US.

 Ayoob has appeared in the courtroom as a testifying police officer, expert witness, and police prosecutor.
+He testified for the defence in the Luis Alvarez case.
 Ayoob is believed to be the only non-attorney to serve as Vice Chairman of the Forensic Evidence Committee of the National Association of Criminal Defense Lawyers (NACDL), a position he formerly held.
 His course for attorneys, titled "The Management of the Lethal Force/Deadly Weapons Case", was, according to Jeffrey Weiner: "the best course for everything you need to know but are never taught in law school."

 Ayoob has designed two tactical knives; in 1998 a sheath knife for Master of Defense (currently Blackhawk), and in 2001 a folding knife for Spyderco.